Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report): Algorithms in Batch-based Mode

 \subsection{Single-Worker Per Task algorithms}

-For single-worker per task algorithms, the utility function of assigning worker $w_i$ to task $t_j$ is defined as $U(w_i, t_j)=1$, which indicates the algorithms wants to maximize the assigned number of tasks.
-Then, the TA-GSC problem in each batch/iteration can be reduced to the maximum flow problem.
-We first represent the reduction to the maximum flow problem when each task only needs one worker to answer, then introduce the single-worker per task algorithms.
+For single-worker per task algorithms introduced in this section, the utility function of assigning worker $w_i$ to task $t_j$ is defined as $U(w_i, t_j)=1$, which indicates the algorithms wants to maximize the assigned number of tasks.
+Then, the \textsf{TA-GSC} problem in each batch/iteration can be reduced to the maximum flow problem.
+We first represent the reduction of the maximum flow problem when each task only needs one worker to answer, then introduce the single-worker per task algorithms.